Live-in Kitchen/Breakfast Room | Large Conservatory | Sitting Room | Family Room | Shower Room/Wc

 The Property: This attractive, stone, semi-detached house is set at the end of a farm track, beyond the village, on the edge of the Lilford Estate.
 The cottage enjoys a high level of privacy and over-looks its beautiful formal garden to the paddock and beyond to Lilford Hall and the Nene Valley.
 Formerly the cottage for the game-keeper to the Lilford Estate and thought to date from around 1850, the cottage displays many features of the period, including beamed ceilings and open fireplaces.
 Further indications of its former use include the stone kennels, stables, (part of which has been converted into a substantial annex) and most beautiful Grade II listed hexagonal Victorian game larder with a domed brick ceiling.

 The house was sold by the Lilford Estate in 1994 and was then subject to a programme of major refurbishment.
 It now offers versatile living space with comfortable accommodation and plenty of character.
 The ground floor is entered via the kitchen which is a large room with ample space for cooking, dining and relaxation.
 The hand-built kitchen provides ample storage and has an inset Belfast sink.
 Cooking is via an integrated electric oven and gas hob with extractor above.
 There is space for a large farmhouse table and the far end is set up as a utility area with Belfast sink and spaces for the usual appliances, adjacent is a shower room/Wc.
 The sitting room has an original tiled floor, an open fireplace set within the inglenook and a beamed ceiling.
 A door leads through to the front door and hallway.
 Across the hall is the family room which has a window seat, open fire and beamed ceiling.
 Double doors open from the end of the kitchen into the impressive garden room, which currently serves as a formal dining room.
 Double doors open to the terrace.
 On the first floor there are three, large, double bedrooms, each with built-in or fitted wardrobes.
-There is a small fourth bedroom which would simply convert to an en suite bathroom for the main bedroom, if required.
+There is a smaller fourth bedroom which would simply convert to an en suite bathroom for the main bedroom, if required.
 Each of the bedrooms enjoys wonderful views of the gardens or the countryside beyond.
-Planning Permission was granted in 2005 for a two storey extension.

 Services: Mains electricity and water are connected.
 Drainage is private and heating is oil fired.